 Eritrea, infamously, is one of the most difficult countries in the world to visit.
-The visa is notoriously difficult and get take months of months of waiting in your home country, only to be rejected anyway.
+The visa is notoriously difficult and can take months of months of waiting in your home country, only to be rejected anyway.
 On my journey to every country in the world, I was well aware that this could prove tricky.
-And then the breakthrough.
+And then I had a breakthrough.

 My buddy Gareth, of the North Korean tour company Young Pioneer Tours, has a friend who runs tours in Eritrea.
 Tekeste, an older local man born and bred in Eritrea’s charming capital, Asmara, can organise visas and trips super easily.
-I was sceptical, but a couple of emails later, a few days and not even a visit to an embassy, he had organised my visa and all I had to do was fly to the country with a printer piece of paper, pay $30 at the airport and boom, suddenly one of the hardest countries in the world to visit became as easy as visiting Thailand.
+I was sceptical, but a couple of emails later, a few days and not even a visit to an embassy, he had organised my visa.
+All I had to do was fly to the country with a printer piece of paper, pay $30 at the airport and boom.
+Suddenly one of the hardest countries in the world to visit became as easy as visiting Thailand.

 Tour Company: Asmara Grande

 Eritrea is a former colony of Italy, so all the existing architecture echoes that of Italy from the early twentieth century.
 Not only that, there are gelato and pizzerias are found on many street corners, old school Italian movie halls with traditional east African espressos on offer.
-The high society go to congregate at lunch times, so it’s a great experience to join them and mingle over a $0.50 coffee!
+The high society goes to congregate at lunchtimes, so it’s a great experience to join them and mingle over a $0.50 coffee!

-Due to the ongoing wars with Ethiopia, Eritrea has managed to horde quite a lot of artillerary.
+Due to the ongoing wars with Ethiopia, Eritrea has managed to horde quite a lot of artillery.
 With that in mind then I stumbled across something pretty cool, if a little morbid, as I drove around Asmara.
-It’s not in any guidebooks, or tourist schedules but make sure you head over to the ‘Tank graveyard’ when you’re in town, I’ve never seen anything quite like it!
+It’s not in any guidebooks or tourist schedules but make sure you head over to the ‘Tank graveyard’ when you’re in town, I’ve never seen anything quite like it!

 After a couple of days in Asmara, Tekeste and I ventured out of the city to see some of the spectacular views.
 Within 2 hours of Asmara, you’re free to travel around without any additional permits, but if you want to go any further you need to pre-register and it turns into quite a bureaucratic nightmare.